Charity strategic planning toolkit - SWOT and PESTLE analysis for your non profit fundraising and business plan.

 2020 was the worst economic decline since the Great Depression of the 1930s.
 The IMF has predicted global growth in 2021 will be driven primarily by countries such as India and China.
 Recovery in big, services-reliant, economies, such as the UK, is expected to be slow.

-Some opportunities are becoming apparent, but there will be others that we don't yet know about, and some of these could have huge impact in the longer term.
+Some opportunities are now becoming apparent, but there will be others that we don't yet know about, and some of these could have a huge impact in the longer term.
 Which will matter will vary from charity to individual charity.
-But they can't do it all themselves - there is a key role for sector bodies and funders in leading our response.
+Ues this analysis to identify what is, or may be, important to you.